 Plant nutrients like phosphates and nitrates are used to improve the fertility of soils to make crops grow well.
 These chemicals dissolve easily in water and can wash into rivers where they stimulate the growth of algae.
 This uses up the oxygen in the water, suffocating the other aquatic life.

 Phosphates are also used in many laundry and dishwashing powders.
 These cannot be fully removed by the sewage treatment process and the remainder is discharged into rivers, causing serious damage.
-You can help to reduce this by switching to low or phosphate-free dishwashing and laundry detergents (Ecover brand is particularly good and their dishwasher tablets seem to work amazingly well).
+This can be reduced by switching to low or phosphate-free dishwashing and laundry detergents (Ecover brand is particularly good and their dishwasher tablets seem to work amazingly well).
 Other things to be on the lookout for around the home are waste pipes that go into drains instead of sewers (these don't get any sewage treatment so any phosphates go straight into rivers).
-It's worth ensuring cesspits/septic tanks are emptied regularly otherwise all kinds of nasty things including phosphates will seep from these through groundwater into rivers.
+It's worth ensuring that cesspits and septic tanks are emptied regularly otherwise all kinds of nasty things including phosphates will seep from these through groundwater into rivers.

 Foam on the surface of a river can look like pollution but, as with sea foam, it's normally a natural phenomenon.
 When water plants such as algae die and decompose, organic matter is released into the water.
 If the water is agitated, proteins in the water can form a froth, just like whisking egg whites.
 Plant nutrients entering the water will increase the amount of algae, making foam more likely or prolific so a very foamy river can be an indicator of nitrate or phosphate pollution.